Seabridge Gold (NYSE:SA) Issues Earnings Results

-Seabridge Gold (NYSE:SA) (TSE:SEA) issued its quarterly earnings data on Tuesday.
-The basic materials company reported ($0.20) EPS for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.16), Fidelity Earnings reports.
+Seabridge Gold (NYSE:SA) (TSE:SEA) released its quarterly earnings data on Tuesday.
+The basic materials company reported ($0.20) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.05) by ($0.15), Fidelity Earnings reports.

-SA has been the topic of a number of research reports.
-Zacks Investment Research lowered Seabridge Gold from a “buy” rating to a “hold” rating in a report on Tuesday, January 5th.
-B. Riley upped their price objective on Seabridge Gold from $96.00 to $109.00 and gave the company a “buy” rating in a report on Monday, December 14th.
+SA has been the topic of a number of recent research reports.
+Zacks Investment Research lowered Seabridge Gold from a “buy” rating to a “hold” rating in a research note on Tuesday, January 5th.
+B. Riley upped their price target on Seabridge Gold from $96.00 to $109.00 and gave the company a “buy” rating in a research note on Monday, December 14th.

 Seabridge Gold Inc, together with its subsidiaries, engages in the acquisition and exploration of gold properties in North America.
 The company also explores for copper and silver ores.
 Its principal projects are 100% owned Kerr-Sulphurets-Mitchell property located in British Columbia, Canada; and Courageous Lake property located in the Northwest Territories, Canada.